 Please read before booking our Saunas:

-Children aged under 16 years are strictly not permitted to use the sauna, and anyone under 18 years old must be accompanied by a responsible adult.
+Children under 16 are strictly not permitted to use the sauna, and anyone under 18 years old must be accompanied by a responsible adult.

-You MUST bring a water bottle with you.
+You MUST bring a water bottle with you and a towel to sit on.

-Please consult your doctor before using the sauna if you have pre-existing medical conditions or if you are pregnant.
+Please consult your doctor before using the sauna if you have pre-existing medical conditions.

 The sauna should not be used by anyone feeling unwell.

-Sauna sessions start at the time stated on your ticket, with sessions lasting 55 mins If you are late starting your session, you will not be able to extend your session past your allotted finish time.
+Sauna sessions start at the time stated on your ticket, with sessions lasting 55 mins.
+If you are late starting your session, you will not be able to extend your session past your allotted finish time so please arrive on time.

-Temperature of Saunas - The sauna temperature should be around 85degrees (+/- 10).
-Everyone feels the heat differently, and the saunas all disperse the heat in different ways, with Willow Tree feeling the hottest and Lakeview feeling less intense.
+Temperature of Saunas - The sauna temperature should be around 85 degrees (+/- 10).
+Everyone feels the heat differently, and the saunas all disperse the heat in different ways, with Willow Tree and Shepherd’s Hut generally feeling the hottest and Lakeview feeling less intense.
 Blue Yonder allows for 2 levels of heat with tiered seating.
-Listen to your body if you feel too hot, LEAVE the sauna.
+Consider changing places with another guest if you would prefer to be warmer or cooler.
+Listen to your body.
+If you feel too hot, LEAVE the sauna.
 If your whole group is too hot, leave the door open for a short while.

 Please ensure that at least ONE DOOR is shut at any time when exiting and entering to avoid losing heat from the sauna.
 Keep both doors closed as often as possible.
-This does not apply to the Shepherd’s hut Sauna.
+This does not apply to the Shepherd’s hut Sauna because it has no vestibule.

 It is recommended that you come out of the sauna for a dip every 10- 15 minutes or so, as prolonged exposure to the sauna may cause your body to overheat.